leonard-psu/PIHMgis/README.md

 ### These libraries are required
 1. gdal-2.3.1 or higher
 2. sundials 2.7.0 solver.
 This code will need modification to use higher versions of sundials.
+3. triangle by Jonathan Richard Shewchuk, see note below.

 ### Note this code has been developed and tested on windows environment only.